To be a great conversion optimizer, you have to either need to know about copywriting or hire someone who does. That’s the simple truth of it.

 I can’t tell you how many times I’ve seen job postings like this:

 They use the language of a CRO marketer, but they want a writer.
 In reality, they need both.
+So how do you become a CRO copywriter?

 Even the demigod of conversion optimization, Optimizely, parades this truth across its blog: conversion is about content.